 The battle of Stirling Bridge: William Wallace’s men defeated Edward I and his army in 1297.

 This is just a small sample of attractions.
-Visitors should find Stirling Tours interesting.
+Visitors should find Scotland Tours interesting.

 WHAT TO SEE AND DO IN MODERN DAY STIRLING…

 If retail therapy is your thing, the Stirling High Street will appeal.
 You’ll find all major brand name retail outlets in the High Street, The Arcade with its beautiful Victorian architecture and the modern Thistle Shopping Centre.
 With numerous coffee shops, pubs and restaurants you can easily spend a whole day in the city centre alone.

 Venture into the Old Town and you can even pick up some Highland Bagpipes to take home with you.
 On the second Saturday of each month there’s the Farmers Market.